-I would judge everything that made me think I wasn’t going to end up with with I wanted in life.
-In other words, if my girlfriend wanted dessert, I would immediately think she was going to get fat and I was going to lose my attraction to her.
+I would judge everything that made me think I wasn’t going to end up with I wanted in life.
+In other words, if my girlfriend wanted dessert, I would immediately think she was going to get fat and that I was going to lose my attraction to her.
 So I’d make some comment or give a disapproving look.
 This would make her feel bad because the person who was supposed to love and support her was now putting her down.

 When someone’s actions are not self-initiated, their behavior is not self-empowered.
-When you’re told what to do, the behavior may not to last because it feels forced upon you.
+When you’re told what to do, the new behavior you begin may not last because it feels forced upon you.

 This is so far from the truth.

-A Break Down of Manipulative Language
+A Break Down of a Manipulative Language

 Let’s break down what a manipulator might say and see if we can figure out why we get duped time and time again.